American expansionism under Donald Trump: Legal actions

-Third Party Reactions
+Third-party reactions

-Chinese Foreign Ministry Spokesman Lin Jian condemned the United States' "irresponsible remarks on the Panama canal issue, and intentionally distorted, attacked and mischaracterized relevant cooperation".
+Chinese Foreign Ministry Spokesman Lin Jian condemned the United States' "irresponsible remarks on the Panama Canal issue, and intentionally distorted, attacked and mischaracterized relevant cooperation".
 On April 9, 2025, Chinese Foreign Ministry spokesman Lin Jian "firmly rejected" the remarks made by Hegseth stating, "The malicious attack against China and attempt to smear and undermine China-Panama cooperation once again revealed the bullying and hegemonic nature of the U.S. The U.S. should take a hard look in the mirror and reflect on who is truly threatening the sovereignty, security, and development of other countries."

 On April 10, 2025, the Chinese Embassy in Panama accused the Trump administration of blackmailing Panama with "repeated threats of seizing the Panama Canal" in order to diminish Chinese influence in the region.
 On April 23, 2025, Chinese Foreign Ministry spokesman Guo Jiakun stated, "The comments made by Panama's media have accurately exposed the essence of U.S. hegemonic behavior.
 The U.S. has fabricated the lie of 'China controlling the Panama Canal' and maliciously attacked China, which is merely an excuse to justify its control over the Canal and push forward its expansionist and 'Monroe Doctrine'-style hegemonic agenda.
 The international community and the people of Panama see this very clearly.
 Panamanian President José Raúl Mulino also rejected the false claim of Chinese interference because this is not based on facts."

+French reaction

+After Trump posted a map on September 7, 2026 with an American flag covering all of North America, as well as Iceland and islands in the Caribbean, French presidential candidate Jean-Luc Mélenchon reacted by stating "Macron should send the [Charles de Gaulle] aircraft carrier to keep control of our sovereignty and reassure threatened populations."
+France is present in the Caribbean through its French West Indies islands of Saint Martin, Saint Barthélémy, Martinique and Guadeloupe, which are an integral part of the French Republic.

+On September 19, 2026, French president Emmanuel Macron visited Saint Pierre and Miquelon, the first French president to do so in 12 years.
+The visit was seen as a reaction to the map posted by Trump, and served to affirm French control over the territory.
+He was joined by Canadian PM Mark Carney.
+Both leaders emphasized their common values during the visit.

-Democratic Party reaction
+United States reaction

 No Invading Allies Act

-On March 6, 2025, Democratic representative Seth Magaziner introduced legislation which would prevent President Donald Trump from going to war with Canada, Greenland, or Panama without a vote from Congress.
+On March 6, 2025, Democratic representative Seth Magaziner introduced legislation which would prevent Trump from going to war with Canada, Greenland, or Panama without a vote from Congress.
 The bill would also prevent the United States Armed Forces from using federal funds in an invasion of Canada, Greenland or Panama without the approval of Congress.